 Montana SMP is a statewide program administered by Missoula Aging Services.
 We partner with organizations across the state.
 For a provider in your area see our list of partners.

 Montana SMP Medicare Fraud Prevention

 The Medicare Access and CHIP Reauthorization Act, passed in 2015, requires the Centers for Medicare & Medicaid Services to develop and implement a plan to give every Medicare beneficiary a new Medicare card with a new identifier that is not tied to a Social Security number.

-While you wait for the new card and number to be issued, making your Medicare card safer, be aware of those out to steal your information while taking advantage of these changes.
+The new Medicare cards will be mailed anytime between April 2018 and April 2019.
+While you wait for your new card and number to be issued, making your Medicare card safer, be aware of those out to steal your information while taking advantage of these changes.